Common mistakes & scams in Thailand & how to avoid them

 1. Keep copies of important documents on your phone/cloud, a printed copy is never a bad idea either

-2. Cash is king in Thailand but make sure you bring multiple debit/credit cards and keep some stashed in your hotel safe, this way if your wallet is ever lost or stolen you still have access to some money.
-We’ve never lost our cards but last year we did experience an online scam so Carl’s bank cancelled his debit card automatically, thankfully we had some backup cards.
+2. Cash is king in Thailand but make sure you bring multiple debit/credit cards.
+This way if your wallet/cards are ever lost or stolen, you will still have access to some money.
+We recommend using Wise.

 4. Save emergency numbers into your phone, including police, tourist police, ambulance and the contact number for your hotel.

-7. If you plan to hire a vehicle always carry your driving licence, a copy of your passport and your international driving permit and if you’re hiring a scooter make sure to wear a helmet, failure to do so could land you with a fine if stopped by the police.
+7. If you plan to hire a vehicle, always carry your driving licence, a copy of your passport and your international driving permit.

-8. Talking of the police, they should be respected, I mean I think that’s a given but you do not want to escalate a situation with Thai police so please respect the rules or you could land yourself a very big “fine” (read into that what you will).
+8. The police should be respected, I mean I think that’s a given, but you do not want to escalate a situation with Thai police.
+Please respect the rules, or you could land yourself a very big “fine” (read into that what you will).

-9. Yes, weed is now legal in Thailand and you’ll find licensed dispensaries everywhere but you are not allowed to smoke weed in public places, this includes hotels and beaches.
-Before you light up in a bar please check with the staff to avoid any upset or run-ins with the police, as guess what… you’ll likely be handed some more fines.
+9. Weed is now legal in Thailand, and you’ll find licensed dispensaries everywhere, but you are not allowed to smoke weed in public places, which includes hotels and beaches.

 10. Lastly, be aware of common scams and mistakes and how to avoid them.

-And that is what this blog is all about so, after spending 12 months living in Thailand these are the most common scams we have heard of (or experienced) and the best ways to protect yourself against them…
+And that is what this blog is all about.
+After living in Thailand for more than three years, these are the most common scams we have heard of (or experienced) and the best ways to protect yourself against them…

 Hiring vehicles including jet skis